Getting beyond the home inspection is sort of like advancing to the next level in a video game.

 Use This Checklist to Prepare for a Home Inspection

 So, are you ready for the inspection?
-If you take these steps (with your agent’s assistance) you will be:
+You will be if you take these steps (with your agent’s assistance):

 - Assemble your paperwork.
 Transparency is key.
 Ideally, you’ll have summaries or invoices of renovations, maintenance, and repairs you’ve done on your home that you can provide to the home buyer.
 Create a file that collects this documentation and share it with the buyer.